Domaine Adrien Berlioz - Savoie Marie-Clothilde 2022

 RVF

-This Mondeuse is surprisingly delicate.
-Luscious and full-bodied, it exudes elegance and tension, enhanced by a lovely acidity on the finish.
-The tannins are still young and tight.
-Allow it to age for a few years to fully appreciate all its flavors.
+This full-bodied Mondeuse is a delightful surprise, full of delicacy.
+Rich and full-bodied, it exudes elegance and a lively tension thanks to a lovely acidity on the finish.
+The tannins are still young and firm.
+Let it age for a few years to fully appreciate all its flavors.

-Buy your Adrien Berlioz wines at the best price in our private sale!
+Buy Adrien Berlioz wines at the best prices in a private sale!

 Eye